 Our Common Stock and the Warrants are listed on the Nasdaq Global Market ("Nasdaq") under the symbols "BAER" and "BAERW," respectively.
-On January 27, 2023, the closing price of Common Stock was \$12.44 per share and the closing price of the Warrants was \$0.23 per warrant.
+On March 22, 2023, the closing price of Common Stock was \$4.75 per share and the closing price of the Warrants was \$0.18 per warrant.

-The Resale Securities represent a substantial percentage of the total outstanding Shares of our Common Stock as of the date of this prospectus.
-The shares of Common Stock being offered for resale pursuant to this prospectus represent approximately 85.0% of our total shares of outstanding Common Stock as of the date of this prospectus.
-The shares of Common Stock issuable upon exercise of the Warrants, the vesting and settlement of the outstanding restricted stock units, and the conversion of the shares of Series A Preferred Stock).
+The Resale Securities represent a substantial percentage of the total outstanding shares of our Common Stock as of the date of this prospectus.
+The shares of Common Stock that the Selling Holders can sell into the public markets pursuant to this prospectus is up to (a) 120,277,192 shares of Common Stock, constituting approximately 84.5% of our issued and outstanding shares of Common Stock held by non-affiliates (assuming, in each case, the exercise of all of our Warrants, the vesting and settlement of the outstanding restricted stock units, and the conversion of the shares of Series A Preferred Stock) and (b) 9,400,000 Private Placement Warrants constituting approximately 35.3% of our issued and outstanding Warrants.
 The sale of all the Resale Securities or the perception that these sales could occur, could result in a significant decline in the public trading price of our securities.
-Even if the current trading price of our Common Stock is at or significantly below \$10 per share, the price at which the units were issued in the JCIC IPO, certain of the Selling Holders, see the section of this prospectus entitled "Risk Factors-Risks Related to the Ownership of Our Securities-Future sales, or the perception of future sales, of a substantial number of shares of our Common Stock, by us or our stockholders in the public market may cause the price of our Common Stock and Warrants to decline.
-The securities being offered for resale in this prospectus represent a substantial percentage of our outstanding Common Stock, and the sales of such securities, or the perception that these sales could occur, could cause the market price of our Common Stock to decline significantly."
-Additionally, certain Selling Holders, including JCIC Sponsor, may experience a positive rate of return on the sale of their shares covered by this prospectus even if the market price per share of Common Stock is below \$10.00 per share, while the public securityholders may not experience a similar rate of return on the securities they purchased due to differences in the purchase prices and the current trading price.
-See the section of this prospectus entitled "Risk Factors-Risks Related to the Ownership of Our Securities-The Selling Hol
+Even if the current trading price of our Common Stock is at or significantly below \$10 per share, the price at which the units were issued in the JCIC IPO, certain of the Selling Holders, including JCIC Sponsor, may have an incentive to sell because they will still profit on sales due to the lower price at which they purchased their shares of our Common Stock, by us or our stockholders in the public market may cause the price of our Common Stock and Warrants to decline.
+The securities being offered for resales, of a substantial number of shares of our Common Stock, by us or our stockholders in the public market may cause the price of our Common Stock and Warrants to decline.
+The securities being offered for resale in this prospectus erepresent a substantial percentage of our outstanding Common Stock to decline significantly.
+Additionally, certain Selling Holders, including JCIC Sponsor, may have a not exterior of the shares of our count could cause the market price percention of future sales, of a substantial number of shares of our Common Stock, by us or our stockholders in the public market may cause the price of our Common St

-We are an "emerging growth company" and a "smaller reporting company" as those terms are defined under applicable federal securities laws, and as such, are subject to certain reduced public company reporting requirements
+We are an "emerging growth company" and a "smaller reporting company" as those terms are defined under applicable federal securities laws, and as such, are subject to certain reduced public company reporting requirements.

-AN INVESTMENT IN OUR SECURITIES INVOLVES SIGNIFICANT RISKS, YOU SHOULD CAREFULLY CONSIDER THE RISK FACTORS BEGINNING ON PAGE 15 OF THIS PROSPECTUS BEFORE YOU MAKE YOUR DECISION TO INVEST IN OUR SECURITIES.
+AN INVESTMENT IN OUR SECURITIES INVOLVES SIGNIFICANT RISKS.
+YOU SHOULD CAREFULLY CONSIDER THE RISK FACTORS BEGINNING ON PAGE 15 OF THIS PROSPECTUS BEFORE YOU MAKE YOUR DECISION TO INVEST IN OUR SECURITIES.